Scoping A Project: How to Build Your Product FAST!

 4. Don’t go with your gut unless you can back it up.

-It can be tempting to go with your gut feeling when designing something, especially once you’ve gained experience and broad know-how in your field.
-Most of the time, this might even be a good way to start.
+It can be tempting to go with your gut feeling when designing something, or even when initially scoping a project – especially once you’ve gained experience and broad know-how in your field.
+Most of the time, this can even be a good way to start.
 But designing entire projects based on a hunch is risky, and can quickly come back to haunt you.
 Just look at my last point about testing.
-So be sure to talk things through with your team, and back your instincts up with arguments or statistics.
+So be sure to take time when designing or scoping a project – wherever ‘gut feeling’ comes into things for you – to talk things through with your team, and back your instincts up with arguments or statistics.
 This will help you avoid miscommunications during development and steer clear of any bad surprises come launch time.

 5. Don’t slack on estimations.

-As a designer, you’ll probably have to take part in ballpark estimations for the project you’ve been assigned to.
+As a designer, during the process of scoping a project you’ll probably have to take part in ballpark estimations for the project you’ve been assigned to.
 Often, the input you’re given is very technical, and not instantly transparent, as it’s aimed at developers and product managers.
 When I first started out, I always assumed I had to understand everything right away without asking anything from the client.

-But communication early on is key.
+Nevertheless, good communication early on is key – and there’s no better time to start than when scoping a project.
 Not only does this put everyone on the same page, it also helps ensure you can focus on delivering quality work.
 Don’t hesitate to add a buffer and ask for more time than you think you’ll need, especially if it’s something you don’t have much experience with.
 This will help you stay focused on the product, rather than a tight deadline, when designing.

 6. Don’t trash app design ideas before trying them.

 There are plenty of design ideas floating around that might not be immediately appealing to you.
 But I always say don’t trash something until you’ve tried it.
-Make your conclusion based on the process you go through, not on a projection of what it’s going to be like.
+Make your conclusion based on the process you go through, not on a projection of what it’s going to be like while you’re still scoping a project.
 You might be surprised by an unpromising idea’s usefulness as a prototyping method, a new design tool, or even a path toward your next successful project.